Chatuchak Market Food Guide: What to Eat at the World's Largest Weekend Market

 6. Section 26 boat noodles (north side, finish here)

-Total food budget: ฿300–500.
+Total food budget: ฿300 to 500.
 Total walking: about 2 km through the market.
 Total sweat: a lot.

 Bottom Line

 Chatuchak is the best place in Bangkok to eat cheaply and abundantly.
-The food quality-to-price ratio is unbeatable — you can eat yourself into a food coma for less than ฿500.
+The food quality-to-price ratio is unbeatable.
+You can eat yourself into a food coma for less than ฿500.
 Just respect the heat, come early or late, and don’t try to see the entire market in one visit.
 Hit the food sections, eat everything that looks good, and leave before the afternoon sun turns the place into a sauna.

 #chatuchak · #weekend market · #street food · #bangkok food · #market